-Laser Cataract Surgery
+Laser Cataract Surgery in Houston, Texas

 We performed the first laser cataract surgery in the United States on February 25, 2010 with the LenSx® femtosecond laser.
 While traditional (manual) cataract surgery is considered to be one of the safest and most successful procedures performed in medicine, laser cataract surgery has significantly improved the precision of several of the most critical steps in cataract surgery.
 With laser cataract surgery, the doctors at Slade & Baker Vision will customize your procedure to your eye’s unique characteristics, resulting in better visual outcomes while potentially making cataract surgery even safer.

 Laser Cataract Surgery is performed in a fully certified, dedicated eye surgery center.
 The precise, reproducible steps performed by the laser means more precision, less ultrasound trauma to the eye and more predictable visual results, which are especially important with Advanced IOLs.

 The laser makes incisions in both the cornea and the front portion of the lens capsule, creating an opening called a capsulotomy.
 Studies have shown that less than 10% of manual capsulorhexes, which are made with a bent needle or forceps, have been able to achieve the same accuracy that is produced with Laser Cataract Surgery.